mlcommons/ck/README.md

 Collective Knowledge is a small, cross-platform and community driven Python framework to abstract, automate, share, reproduce and reuse any R&D task in the form of actions, workflows and Python modules.
-Such actions and workflows has a unified API, CLI, JSON meta-description, web interface and UID to simplify the integration with existing production systems.
+Such actions and workflows have a unified API, CLI, JSON meta-description, web interface and UID to simplify the integration with existing production systems.